 Example: Creating and Editing a File

-2. Press i to enter Insert Mode and type text.
+ito enter Insert Mode and type text. - Press

 Summary: Comparing nano, vi, and vim